 - Family history of stomach cancer

-To reduce the risk of stomach cancer, you can:
+To lower the risk of stomach cancer, you can:

-- Choose a diet full of fruits and vegetables.
-Try to incorporate more fruits and vegetables into your diet each day.
-Choose a wide variety of colorful fruits and vegetables.
+- Eat plenty of fruits and vegetables.
+Try to include fruits and vegetables in your diet each day.
+Choose a variety of colorful fruits and vegetables.

 - Reduce the amount of salty and smoked foods you eat.
 Protect your stomach by limiting these foods.